-The buses start and end at the bus terminal at the Main Square at Fira.
+The buses start and end at the bus terminal at the main square at Fira.
 Say, you would like to go Oia and Kamari in a day, which are two different directions starting from Fira.
 You’ll have to take a bus to Oia, back to Fira, and from Fira, take a bus to Kamari and back to Fira.
-Beyond Fira, the buses don’t go directly from one side of the island to another side.
-Fira to Oia is about 20 minutes, with fantastic views in the day.
+The buses don’t go directly from one side of the island to another side.
+Fira to Oia is about 20 minutes, with fantastic views over the cliff in the day.

 The roads in Santorini wind around a lot and there are also plenty of slopes everywhere.
 For your safety, I would think it’s not advisable for you to commute around on bicycles.